fredpotvin-platformsh/platformsh-docs/docs/src/administration/organizations.md

 ---

 1. Navigate to the organization you want to manage (or a project in it).
-1. Open the user menu (your name or profile picture).
+1. Open the user menu (your name or profile picture) on the top right of the screen.
 1. Click **Billing**.

 {{< /codetabs >}}

 ## Manage your organization users

-As an organization owner or an organization user with the **manage users** permission, you can invite other users to your organization and grant them the following permissions:
+As an organization owner, or an organization user with the **Manage users** permission, you can invite other users to your organization and grant them the following permissions:

 * **Manage plans** (`plans`):